Your Best Customers Want to Leave You a Google Review. They Just Forget.

 |---|---|---|

-| Immediately after job completion | Best | Customer satisfaction is at its peak.
-They're still thinking about you. |
+| Immediately after job completion | Best | They just watched you fix their problem.
+Satisfaction is at a 10.
+Strike now. |

-| Within 1-2 hours | Great | Still fresh in their mind.
-High response rate. |
+| Within 1-2 hours | Great | Still fresh.
+They're probably telling their spouse how great you were. |

-| Same day (evening) | Good | Works if you can't send immediately.
-Still relevant. |
+| Same day (evening) | Good | Works if you can't send it right away.
+They're home, relaxed, phone in hand. |

-| Next day | Okay | They've moved on mentally.
-Response rate drops significantly. |
+| Next day | Okay | They've moved on to thinking about dinner, the kids, work.
+Response rate drops hard. |

 Text Message Scripts